Uniswap logo

 4. Ecosystem & Community Footprint

-Multi-chain footprint is a core ecosystem signal: explicitly supporting Ethereum + L2s (Base, Arbitrum, Polygon, Unichain) positions Uniswap as a cross-network liquidity and trading layer rather than a single-chain app.
-This matters because the product implicitly promises: “you can keep your workflow here even as the market migrates across chains.”
+Multi-chain footprint as ecosystem signal: explicitly listing Ethereum + L2s (Base, Arbitrum, Polygon, Unichain) frames Uniswap as a cross-network venue rather than a single-chain app.
+For institutions, this reads as liquidity reach and operational resilience.

 5. Product Design Assessment